lizongying/go-crawler/README.md

     ```

     * pkg.ItemNone: This Item does not implement any other methods and is mainly used for debugging.
         * `items.NewItemNone()`
     * pkg.ItemCsv: Saves data to a CSV file.
+        * `items.NewItemCsv(filename string)`
-    * `items.NewItemCsv(filename string)`: filename is the name of the file to be saved, without the extension.
+        * filename is the name of the file to be saved, without the extension.
     * pkg.ItemJsonl: Saves data to a JSONL file.
+        * `items.NewItemJsonl(filename string)`
-    * `items.NewItemJsonl(filename string)`: filename is the name of the file to be saved, without the
+        * filename is the name of the file to be saved, without the extension.
-      extension.
     * pkg.ItemMongo: Saves data to MongoDB.
-    * `items.NewItemMongo(collection string, update bool)`: collection is the MongoDB collection, and update
+        * `items.NewItemMongo(collection string, update bool)`
+        * collection is the MongoDB collection
-      indicates whether to update the data if it already exists in MongoDB.
+        * update: whether to update the data if it already exists in MongoDB.
+    * pkg.ItemSqlite: Saves data to Sqlite.
+        * `items.NewItemSqlite(table string, update bool)`
+        * table: the Sqlite table
+        * update: whether to update the data if it already exists in Sqlite.
     * pkg.ItemMysql: Saves data to MySQL.
-    * `items.NewItemMysql(table string, update bool)`: table is the MySQL table, and update indicates whether to
+        * `items.NewItemMysql(table string, update bool)`
+        * table: the MySQL table
-      update the data if it already exists in MySQL.
+        * update: whether to update the data if it already exists in MySQL.
     * pkg.ItemKafka: Sends data to Kafka.
+        * `items.NewItemKafka(topic string)`
-    * `items.NewItemKafka(topic string)`: topic is the Kafka topic.
+        * topic: the Kafka topic.

 ### Middleware